Chirag05B/Portfolio/README.md

 - LinkedIn: [chirag05b](https://www.linkedin.com/in/chirag05b/)
 - Email: chirag05b@gmail.com

-Thank you for visiting my NLP portfolio, and I look forward to connecting with you!
+Thank you for visiting my portfolio, and I look forward to connecting with you!